 3) Impact – The project impacts society in a significant way, dramatically increasing the cultural dialogue about LGBT issues.
 And/or, this project reaches an audience that may not be regularly exposed to LGBT images and issues.

 4) Overall Quality – A project of extremely high quality adds impact and significance to the characters and issues portrayed.
 Fair, accurate, and inclusive characters or themes can sometimes be weakened when they are part of a poor-quality project.

 Selection of Award Recipients

 Nearly 700 GLAAD Media Awards voters contribute to the selection of award recipients in each category via online balloting.
-Voters are comprised of three groups: GLAAD staff and board, GLAAD Alliance and Media Circle members, and GLAAD volunteers & allies (which includes previous Special Honorees, key media industry allies, and Event Production teams).
+Voters are comprised of three groups: GLAAD staff and board, GLAAD Alliance and Shareholders Circle members, and GLAAD volunteers & allies (which includes previous Special Honorees, key media industry allies, and Event Production teams).

 The votes of these three groups result in a final slate of award recipients, which is then given to GLAAD’s Review Panel for certification.
 The Review Panel is comprised of the GLAAD Board co-chairs, senior GLAAD program and communications staff, and media industry experts.